You are listening to the Sean Hannity Radio Show Podcast.

 This is someone who holds herself out publicly as some kind of champion for women and feminists and engaged in the very tactics that are now banned in most states, the blame the victim of rape tactics that are now protected by most rape shield laws.

-Because she's also at several points when discussing the crime lab's accidental destruction of DNA evidence that tied Taylor to the crime.
+And it gets even worse than that because she's also, at several points when discussing the crime lab's accidental destruction of DNA evidence that tied Taylor to the crime, she's heard laughing because there was evidence in this case.

 Am I wrong?